Efficient Attribute Unlearning: Towards Selective Removal of Input Attributes from Feature Representations

-Unlike other mature development domains in Machine Learning, evaluation criteria in Machine Unlearning has not been widely decided or recognized.
-Thus, we set up a series of evaluation metrics to assess the contribution of our method to Vertical Machine Unlearning with three key aspects.
+In unlearning problem setting, the goal is to cleanly remove the selected attributes and preserve the model performance as possible.
+Thus we set up a series of evaluation metrics to assess the contribution of our method to attribute unlearning from four key aspects.

-\textbf{Unlearning Efficacy} In order to evaluate the effectiveness of the unlearning process, we consider an attack setting with parities of two, a model provider \textit{f($\theta_m$;.)} and a malicious attacker.
-The attacker leverage a decoder \textit{f($\theta_a$;.)}with pretrained RestNet18 as its backbone in attempting to infer the sensitive unlearnt feature denoted by $z^*$ from the intermediate output of model \textit{h=f($\theta_a$;x)}.
-So we focus on the prevention of sensitive attribute leakage and use the prediction accuracy of sensitive attribute as the indicator for the efficacy of Vertical Machine Unlearning.
+\textbf{Unlearning Efficacy.} We consider an attack setting with parities of two, a model provider and a malicious attacker.
+Suppose $(\bm{h},\bm{z})$ pairs represent the feature map and attributes.
+The attacker leverages $(\bm{h},\bm{z})$ pairs to train a decoder with ResNet18 as its backbone, and in attempting to infer the unlearnt attribute from the feature map.
+So we focus on the prevention of sensitive attribute leakage and use the prediction accuracy of sensitive attribute as the indicator for the efficacy of attribute unlearning.
 The lower the value, the better the unlearning works.
-We also visualize the efficacy by recovering the raw image from the intermediate output of model \textit{h=f($\theta_a$;x)}, as shown in Fig. ~\ref{fig:recon}.
+We also visualize the efficacy by recovering the input images, as shown in figure ~\ref{fig:recon}.

-\textbf{Utility Retained} In spite of obtaining high unlearning efficacy, we also need to retain the performance of the main task of the trained model as much as possible, which we called Utility Retained.
-We use \textit{top-1} validation task accuracy as our measurement for this factor.
-For example, in Fairface dataset, \textit{top-1} accuracy for prediction of gender signify the utility capability of this dataset.
-Higher accuracy means better utility retained for this unlearning process.
+\textbf{Fidelity Retained.} In spite of obtaining high unlearning efficacy, we also need to retain the performance of the main task of the trained model as much as possible, which we called fidelity retained.
+We use top-1 validation accuracy on the main task as our measurement for this factor.
+Take Fairface dataset as an example, top-1 accuracy for prediction of gender signify the fidelity capability of the model.
+Higher accuracy means better utility retained after experiencing that unlearning process.

-\textbf{Unlearning Efficiency} The efficiency of unlearning serves as a novel indicator which aims at introducing as less additional overhead as possible when performing the unlearning process.
-Here we use training time and inference latency as the metrics for efficiency.
-Furthermore, we also measure the parameters and FLOPS to evaluate the model complexity and overhead.
+\textbf{Unlearning Efficiency.} The efficiency of unlearning serves as a novel indicator which aims at introducing as less additional overhead as possible when performing the unlearning process.
+Here we use unlearning latency as the metrics to evaluate efficiency.